 - Courses that are open to students from across Arts (for instance, you don't have to be a specific major or have a list of prerequisites to enrol)

 - Resources and services (primarily for students)

 Not sure?
 Ask us.

 How long a slide runs depends on the number of requests we have.
-For instance, if you're in a department and submit five slides to advertise a course, we might alternate them in the lineup.
+For instance, if you're in a department and submit five slides to advertise courses, we might alternate them in the lineup.

 How to create a slide

 The best way to think of this content is a billboard: something eye catching that people can read and understand at a glance.
 It doesn't tell the whole story - but it's enough to get you interested in learning more.